asciitosvg/asciitosvg/README.md

  * `\` or `/`: Diagonal lines.
  * `+`: Edge of a line segment, or an angled corner.

+Ticks and dots can be added into the middle of a line segment using `x` and `o`, respectively.
+Note that these characters cannot be inserted into diagonal lines, and they cannot begin a line.

 To draw a polygon or turn a line, corners are necessary.
 The following characters are valid corner characters: